e-sensing/sitsdata/README.md

 License: Creative Commons Attribution 4.0 International (CC BY 4.0).

 ## Image Data cubes used for classification examples

+### Indices and spectral bands of SENTINEL-2/2A images for the 20LMR tile in Rondonia (Brazil)

+This dataset contains 23 TIF files with 3 spectral bands (B02, B8A, and B11) and 3  indices (EVI, NDVI, and NBR) of SENTINEL-2/2A for the period 2022-01-05 to 2022-12-23.
+These images correspond to tile 20LMR of the MGRS grid.
+These files with associated timeline are used to test and validate the algorithms in the R package "sits".

+Usage: `system.file("extdata/Rondonia-20LMR", package = "sitsdata")`

+License: Creative Commons Attribution 4.0 International (CC BY 4.0).

 ### EVI and NDVI MOD13Q1 images for Sinop (Brazil)